 "In the long run, GDPR is beneficial for both the customer and us"

 Regulations like GDPR set strict standards on what kind of information companies can gather about their customers.
 How will this affect data collection and analytics going forward for Fintech companies?

 It’s incredibly exciting.
 GDPR will affect our way of work in a huge way; mostly in terms of compliance.
 Since all data points will soon have to be stored for a specific reason, there’ll be a rigid structure for how we communicate customer information and why we need it.
 In the short run, that means we have to do some overhauls to how we store data.
 However, in the long run, this is beneficial for both the customer and us.
 Customers can be assured that we only collect information that is essential for us to offer our service, while we become more purposeful and aware of the data we store.
 This gives us more control and focus as our way of discussing data internally becomes more standardized.

 The analytics team debriefing at Northmill HQ

 We need to understand our customer's needs and wishes better as Northmill moves towards products like Rebilla.
-While we aim to simplify banking with it, it’s a more complicated product on our end compared to what we’ve built in the past.
+While we aim to simplify finance with it, it’s a more complicated product on our end compared to what we’ve built in the past.
 It will not be enough to look at general trends among our customers; we need to make sure we give the best experience possible based on our customer’s particular preferences.
 It’s not an overnight change when we launch our app; but the more products we have, the larger the need is to gather data that is actionable and pragmatic.